Hendrix-CS/csci150/labs/doublets.md

     Solution path found in 4 steps.
     CAT -> CAB -> COB -> COG -> DOG

-Create a text file, `evaluation.txt`, which will serve as your Evaluation Document.
-You can create this file using PyCharm.
-Include your pseudocode in this file.
+Create a new Python file named `doublets.py` and write your pseudocode in some comments.

 ### Step 2 - Initial Implementation

 #### Step 2.1 - `swap_character()`

-Create a new Python file named `doublets.py`.
-Begin by writing the `swap_character()`
+Now begin by writing the `swap_character()` function:
-function:

 	def swap_character(word: str, where: int, updated: str) -> str: